Modern competitive archery: Other modern competitions

-The following are listed on the WA website.
+The following are listed on the World Archery website.
 These competitions are not as popular as the two listed above, but they are competed internationally.

 3D archery

 3D archery is a subset of field archery focusing on shooting at life-size models of game and is popular with hunters.
 It is most common to see unmarked distances in 3D archery, as the goal is to accurately recreate a hunting environment for competition.

-Though the goal is hunting practice, hunting broadheads are not used, as they would tear up the foam targets too much.
-Normal target or field tips, of the same weight as the intended broadhead, are used instead.
+Although the original focus was on hunting, the discipline of offering shooting ranges surrounded by vegetation, with silhouettes that recreate a natural environment, is increasingly catering to non-hunters as well.
+Broadheads are not used to avoid excessive damage to the foam targets; instead, regular target or field broadheads of the same weight as the broadhead are used.

 In the past 10 years 3D archery has taken new light with a competitive edge.
 There is a whole new group of competitions that are no longer considered hunting practice.
 Competitions are held in many U.S. states with the totals from each state being added together to crown a single winner within each division.
 Some competitors will travel thousands of miles (kilometers) a year to compete to try and claim the world title in 3D archery.
 This competitive style has been growing in many other countries and should continue with strong support for many years to come.

 The major 3D archery groups are the IBO (International Bowhunting Organization) and the ASA (American Shooters Association) are primarily based in Eastern United States.
 They each have different rules and scoring methods.
 They host a number of competitive shoots across the Eastern United States.
 There are several classes in each organization that range from hunter all the way up to professional classes.
 Each class shoots at maximum yardages that vary by class.